arblane/Utility-Alias/README.md

 # Utility-Alias

 # Description
- Allows you to set and use aliases for chat users
+ Allows you to set and use aliases for chat users.
+Can be used with chat messages, redeems and TTS for example.

 # Compatibility
-- Firebot 5.61.2+
+- Firebot 5.64.0+

 # Install
 + Download